-35. The cash payments (based on the total protection bought or the face amount stated in the insurance policy upon for example death, maturity or surrender of a policy) made by the insurer is not a consideration for a supply made by the insured.
+38. The cash payments (based on the total protection bought or the face amount stated in the insurance policy upon for example death, maturity or surrender of a policy) made by the insurer is not a consideration for a supply made by the policyholder.
 Hence, the settlements are not subject to GST.
 In the case of family takaful, such cash payments considered as benefits are deemed, as gifts given by the takaful operator to a beneficiary are also not subject to tax.

-Insurance/Takaful on International Transportation of Goods and Passengers covers both international and domestic movement of goods, the domestic insurance coverage will also be zero-rated.
+Insurance/Takaful on International Transportation of Goods and Passengers

-36. Generally, premiums/contributions charged for services comprising the insuring or arranging of the insurance/takaful or the arranging of the transport of passengers or goods to cover risks relating to the international transportation is zero-rated.

-37. Where the supply of insurance coverage is from a point outside Malaysia (e.g. London) to a point inside Malaysia (e.g. lpoh) in a single insurance contract, which

-38. However, the GST treatment is different if there are two separate insurance contracts i.e. a marine cargo insurance contract to cover movement of goods from London to Port Klang and another Goods In Transit (GIT) insurance to cover movement of goods from Port Klang to Malacca.
-The supply of marine cargo insurance will be subject to GST at a zero rate while the GIT insurance will be subject to GST at a standard rate.

-39. For goods flown into Malaysia from overseas, zero rate the supply of insurance coverage on those goods irrespective of whether the policyholder is in Malaysia or overseas.
+- 39. Generally, premiums/contributions charged for services comprising the insuring or arranging of the insurance/takaful or the arranging of the transport of passengers or goods to cover risks relating to the international transportation is zero-rated. - 40.
+Where the supply of insurance coverage is from a point outside Malaysia (e.g. London) to a point inside Malaysia (e.g. lpoh) in a single insurance contract, which covers both international and domestic movement of goods, the domestic insurance coverage will also be zero-rated. - 41.
+However, the GST treatment is different if there are two separate insurance contracts i.e. a marine cargo insurance contract to cover movement of goods from London to Port Klang and another Goods In Transit (GIT) insurance to cover movement of goods from Port Klang to Malacca.
+The supply of marine cargo insurance will be subject to GST at a zero rate while the GIT insurance will be subject to GST at a standard rate. - 42.
+For goods flown into Malaysia from overseas, zero rate the supply of insurance coverage on those goods irrespective of whether the policyholder is in Malaysia or overseas.

-40. Where the supply of general insurance covers a risk from a point in Malaysia to a point in Malaysia (domestic transportation), the supply will be subject to GST at a standard rate.

-41. Examples of policies that qualify for zero rating include marine or aviation cargo insurance, marine/aviation hull insurance and travel insurance, etc. that is identifiable or involved with international journeys.
+- 43. Where the supply of general insurance covers a risk from a point in Malaysia to a point in Malaysia (domestic transportation), the supply will be subject to GST at a standard rate. - 44.
+Examples of policies that qualify for zero rating include marine or aviation cargo insurance, marine/aviation hull insurance and travel insurance, etc. that is identifiable or involved with international journeys.